India’s Hydrogen Purchase Obligation

 What is the legal authority under which the HPO would be notified?

-The most likely route is the Energy Conservation (Amendment) Act 2022, which grants the central government powers to specify minimum renewable energy — including green hydrogen — shares in industrial energy consumption.
-This removes the need for standalone legislation.
+The most likely route is the Energy Conservation (Amendment) Act 2022.
+This act grants the central government powers to explicitly specify minimum renewable energy shares, including green hydrogen, in industrial energy consumption.
+This beautifully removes the need for entirely standalone legislation.

 How does CBAM interact with the HPO for fertiliser exporters?

-CBAM covers urea and ammonia exports to the EU from January 2026.
-Grey ammonia faces a CBAM levy on embedded emissions.
-Green ammonia, with below-threshold emissions, effectively escapes the levy.
-For export-oriented Indian producers, green ammonia under SIGHT or HPO eliminates CBAM exposure — making the green premium partially self-financing through avoided CBAM costs.
+CBAM begins to cover urea and ammonia exports to the EU financially from January 2026.
+Grey ammonia faces a strict CBAM levy on embedded emissions, while green ammonia, with below-threshold emissions, effectively escapes the levy.
+For export-oriented Indian producers, using green ammonia under SIGHT or an HPO eliminates CBAM exposure, making the green premium partially self-financing through those avoided CBAM costs.

 What is the GHCI and why does it matter for the HPO?

-The GHCI is India’s formal certification framework setting a 2 kg CO₂e/kg H₂ threshold.
-GHCI provides the certification architecture required for compliance verification, particularly for incentive-linked and standards-based transactions.
-Without GHCI, a statutory HPO mandate could not be enforced because there would be no verifiable definition of qualifying green hydrogen.
-The April 2025 operational launch removed this critical prerequisite for HPO notification.
+The GHCI is India's formal certification framework setting a strict 2 kg CO₂e/kg H₂ threshold.
+The GHCI provides the crucial certification architecture required for compliance verification, particularly for incentive-linked and standards-based transactions.
+Without the GHCI in place, a statutory HPO mandate simply could not be enforced because there would be no verifiable definition of what actually constitutes qualifying green hydrogen.
+The April 2025 operational launch finally removed this critical prerequisite for HPO notification.

 Sources